Beracah-Group/GoCD-issh/README.md

 Creating a Pipeline
 - A pipeline, in GoCD, is a representation of workflow or a part of a workflow.
 For instance, if you are trying to automatically run tests, build an installer and then deploy an application to a test environment, then those steps can be modeled as a pipeline.
+- Another equally important concept is that of a material.
+A material is a cause for a pipeline to "trigger" or to start doing what it is configured to do.
+Typically, a material is a source control repository (like Git, Subversion, etc)